MANOJ KUMAR RAWAT

 About the book

-Carbon Credit: A Beginner’s Guide – Demystifying the Carbon Economy is a comprehensive, accessible, and jargon-free introduction to the world of carbon credits and the climate economy.
+Carbon Credit: A Beginner’s Guide – Demystifying the Carbon Economy is a simple, clear, and practical introduction to carbon credits, the climate economy and carbon literacy.

 Key Topics Covered